GeminiAd/e-commerce-api/README.md

 ## Concepts Demonstrated

+- Modelling data relationships using mysql2 and sequelize
+- Setting up a server using express.js
 - The use of node.js
 - Installing and using node.js packages using npm.
 - General JavaScript and programming knowledge.